Recalls by VIN

 - Doesn't meet federal safety standards any longer.

 When a recall occurs, it will be associated with the vehicle identification numbers (VINs) of all affected registered vehicles.
-You can use your VIN to find out whether your vehicle falls under the recall, and what your next steps are to have the problem repaired.
+You can use your VIN to find out whether your car or other vehicle falls under the recall, and what your next steps are to have the problem repaired.

 VIN Recall Information